 If you have been diagnosed with auto immune condition, are suffering from memory loss or cognitive decline, failing to respond well to your hormone therapies, have low testosterone, suffering from the inability to lose weight despite your efforts, have high cortisol or have been diagnosed with cancer or are a cancer survivor, evaluation of environmental toxins can help to get your health moving in the right direction.

 Dr. Clark has been diagnosing and treating CIRS for many years.
 Toxic mold exposure, Lyme Disease, post-Lyme syndrome, excess histamine response, and chronic sinus infections can all precipitate a difficult experience of dysfunction.
 Patients’ immune systems respond by causing widespread and sometimes debilitating symptoms.
 Dr. Clark gave a talk to the Colorado Chapter of Neurological Surgeons on the diagnosis and treatment of neurotoxin illness in 2017.
 Dr. Clark is a Member of the International Society for Environmental Acquired Illnesses (ISEAI).
-She will be participating in the Inaugural Conference in May 2019.
+She participated in the Inaugural Conference in May 2019.